 11. Online shopping for cute summer outfits and then none of them fitting you correctly

-There's always the dreaded "one size fits all" for plus-sized women.
-As if there's just one way to be plus-sized.
+There's always the dreaded "one-size-fits-all" for plus-size women.
+As if there's just one way to be plus-size.
 No matter how much they promise online that it'll fit well, it won't.